-The Ritz Carlton Naples Golf Resort feels very much like a country club.
+The Ritz Carlton Tiburon, formerly the Naples Golf Resort, feels very much like a country club.
 The staff treat you like you are longstanding members.
 I saw no twenty-somethings in sight.
 Everybody is a kid, has a kid, or has grandkids.
 Guests are greeted in the lobby by a staff member with a cart of featured cocktail samples during happy hour and a gelato cart.

 The ease of using the amenities at both resorts with the shuttle means that guests should choose the best option for their budget and recreation preferences.

-Do you prefer Gulf of Mexico views from your room, proximity to the spa and fitness center with its many exercise classes, nearby access to the drop-off kids’ camp?
+Do you prefer dazzling views of the Gulf of Mexico from your room, proximity to the spa and fitness center with its many exercise classes, nearby access to the drop-off kids’ camp?
 Then stay at the Beach Resort.

 Each resort’s amenities